RadinMSH/sudoku-solver/README.md

 - Status messages (Solved ✅ / Invalid ❌)
 - Alerts when the project is not running on a server or JavaScript is not supported.
 - Live UI with animations and enhanced text selection.

 ---

-## 🛠 Requirements
-- Modern browser with ES Modules and Web Worker support
-- Simple local or hosting server
-- No external libraries (Vanilla JS only)

----